 Zoning – If you want the bedroom to be 68 degrees but the living room to be 74 degrees, zoning is what you are looking for.
 With new technology, zoning helps segment a home so certain rooms, typically in a larger home, can have different temperatures while using the same central heating and cooling system.

 Mini-Split – A mini-split is a system that can heat up or cool down a space without adding ductwork.
-It’s best suited for smaller or converted spaces, such as garage apartments or sun-rooms, which take less time to reach the desired room temperature than a larger space and where the expense of adding ductwork can be avoided.
+Mini-Split Installation is best suited for smaller or converted spaces, such as garage apartments or sun-rooms, which take less time to reach the desired room temperature than a larger space and where the expense of adding ductwork can be avoided.
 With no ductwork requirements, residential ductless mini-split installation is a flexible and affordable option for homes with no existing ducts, a garage or a new home addition.

 via Jose De La Portilla of Lennox